-I don’t care if you’re vegetarian or omnivore; gluten free or grain free; paleo or primal.
+I don’t care if you’re vegetarian or omnivore; gluten free or grain free; paleo or keto.
 Your diet needs to suit you, not me.
 But I think we can all agree that aiming to eat a diet free of Lunchables, soda, Mickey D’s, and fake ingredients will make for a healthier you and a healthier, less wasteful world.

 I’ve been accused of hatin’ on farmers because of my stance on transgenic crops.
 Not so.
 I’m a farm girl from way back; my dad was an apple grower.
 I like farmers.
 I love my dad.
 It’s just that I don’t like food crops being scientifically fiddled with so that they can be doused in chemicals and then sold to unsuspecting consumers.